kareeeeeey/positive-habit-generator/positive-habit-generator/README.md

 # 🌱 Positive Habit Generator

 The **Positive Habit Generator** is a command-line interface (CLI) application designed to help users build and track positive habits.
 This app allows users to create a profile, log new habits, and categorize them by type (e.g., health, productivity, learning, etc.).
-It's built using Python, SQLAlchemy ORM, and SQLite, and demonstrates key skills from Phase 3 of the Software Engineering curriculum.
+It's built using Python, SQLAlchemy ORM, and SQLite.

 ---